kvenegas1/BrianKim/Group Assignments/readme.md

 Our research question is: How accessible are parks and other public recreation facilities in the lowest income neighborhoods and highest income neighborhoods in LA city?

-We will answer this question by creating an interactive map of median household income by census tract and park locations in the City of Los Angeles.
-In addition, we will look deeper into accessability to parks and other public recreation facilities in one of Los Angeles' highest income census tracts.

 **An explanation of why it is important to you, why it matters to others, and what is at stake:**